 While the specific cause of psychosis has yet to be realized by researchers, a widely accepted notion among mental health professionals is that a combination several contributors could render a person susceptible to the development of psychotic features.
 These agreed upon contributors are:

 Physical: Certain medical conditions have been known to bring about psychosis in people.
-Metabolic imbalances, kidney disease, disorders effecting hormones, autoimmune disorders, and neurological conditions have caused psychotic symptoms to emerge in people.
+Metabolic imbalances, kidney disease, disorders affecting hormones, autoimmune disorders, and neurological conditions have caused psychotic symptoms to emerge in people.

 - Family history of mental illness